Bira/octopus-carnival/_drafts/wir-mm3-4e-dragon-intro.md

 guess a wyrmling isn't quite a "baby dragon", but I'd still be a bit wary of placing them as enemies, as I commented earlier.

-Generally speaking catastrophic dragons are clumsy fliers, so they prefer to fight on the ground.
-Though their looks and abilities tend to be tied to a specific element, they usually lack resistance to that element.
-Instead, they have special abilities that trigger in response to being hit by attacks that match their element.
-They're also surrounded by miniature natural disasters that occasionally explode!

 Despite their thematic link to natural disasters and their destructive demeanor, catastrophic dragons are typically Unaligned, which says interesting things about their mindset.

-### Blizzard Dragons

-Blizzard Dragons were created by Umboras, Lord of the Rimefire.
-The dragon petitioners who approached these primordial were the coldest-hearted among their number.
-Umboras took them to the coldest reaches of the Elemental Chaos and entombed them there for a year and a day while he worked his magic on them.
-When they emerged, they were blizzard dragons.

-Umboras had a specific goal in mind when he did this.
-He had been an ally of the winter goddess Khala, who shared with him the goal of freezing the world solid.
-However, the Raven Queen had just usurped Khala and claimed the domain of winter from her, so Umboras was out for revenge.
-He created blizzard dragons to help transport his troops to the Raven Queen's new home of Letherna.

-The Queen, however, was smarter than him.
-She retreated to the labyrinthine astral domain of Pandemonium, and used its twisty little passages (all alike) to separate Umboras from his main forces and lock him in one of the domain's empty vaults.
-He's still there!

-The blizzard dragons scattered after their master was imprisoned.
-Some stayed in Pandemonium, some returned to the Elemental Chaos, some even went to the coldest places of the world.

-Blizzard dragons don't usually have grand plans of their own, and are usually content to freeze and sculpt their territories.
-However, they're surprisingly good team players and can often be found allied to other creatures of compatible disposition, helping them achieve their goals.
-This varies from the usual frost giants and ice archons to liches or winter fey, depending on the individual.
-They're always down for breaking a primordial out of prison.

 [1]: {{ "/projects/mm-4e/" | relative_url }}